Remote Respiratory Monitoring to Enhance Disease Surveillance

 Technology Overview

-The RESP® Biosensor offers clinicians and healthcare teams a first-of-its-kind technology to advance respiratory disease surveillance and management.
+The RESP® Biosensor offers clinicians and healthcare teams a new approach to managing at-risk patients with chronic respiratory diseases such as COPD and asthma.

 • Continuous and passive lung sound monitoring to extend the range of stethoscope auscultation and in-person assessments¹